mr-ravin/cerebral-rnn-experimental-results/README.md

 # cerebral-rnn-experimental-results
 This repository contains experimental results and the comparitive study of Cerebral LSTM, presented in the paper "Cerebral LSTM: A Better Alternative for Single- and Multi-Stacked LSTM Cell-Based RNNs".
 Research paper is published in SN Computer Science Springer Nature Journal.

+#### Paper Title: Cerebral LSTM: A Better Alternative for Single- and Multi-Stacked LSTM Cell-Based RNNs

 #### Author: [Ravin Kumar](https://mr-ravin.github.io)

 #### Publication: 14th March 2020